HyperBlocker: Accelerating Rule-based Blocking in Entity Resolution using GPUs: Abstract

 \section{Abstract}

 This paper studies rule-based blocking in Entity Resolution (ER).
 We propose \Hyper, a GPU-accelerated system for blocking in ER.
 As opposed to previous blocking algorithms and parallel blocking solvers, \Hyper employs a pipelined architecture to overlap data transfer and GPU operations.
 It generates a data-aware and rule-aware execution plan on CPUs, for specifying how rules are evaluated, and develops a number of hardware-aware optimizations to achieve massive parallelism on GPUs.
-Using real-life datasets, we show that \Hyper is at least \reviseY{6.8}$\times$ and \reviseY{9.1}$\times$ faster than prior CPU-powered distributed systems and GPU-based ER solvers, respectively.
-Better still, by combining \Hyper with the state-of-the-art ER matcher, we can speed up the overall ER process by at least 30\% with comparable accuracy.